FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 Will an entity be penalized if estimated tax payments are not made?

-Estimated tax payments made by check should be submitted with the form PTE-V and mailed to the address provided on this form.
-Please Note: Section 41-1-20, Code of Alabama 1975 requires all single tax payments of $750 or more to be made electronically.
+Submit estimated tax payments made by check with the form PTE-V and mail to the address provided on this form.
+Please Note: §41-1-20, Code of Ala.
+1975 requires all single tax payments of $750 or more to be made electronically.

 Electronic Payment Options Available: